-OYO immediately initiated a multiresponse.
-The OYO team reached out to DHS and the facility to coordination fix care gaps and emphasize adherence to 55 Pa.
-Code Chapter 3800, which mandates the prompt provision of behavioral health services residential to vouth in placements.
+OYO immediately initiated a multiagency response.
+The OYO team reached out to DHS and the facility to fix care coordination gaps and emphasize adherence to 55 Pa.
+Code Chapter 3800, which mandates the prompt provision of behavioral health services to youth in residential placements.
 Additionally, the OYO team requested the facility's health and safety plans, internal policies, and any documentation of efforts to secure timely medical care for the youth.

-OYO collaborated with Community Behavioral Health (CBH) to confirm that the youth's health insurance fell under eliaibility CBH's criteria. involvement was crucial in managing the crisis, helping to coordinate an emergency telehealth appointment at WES Health Center.
-This enabled the receive youth temporary prescription, preventing a lapse in medication.
-CBH also facilitated followincluding renewed au care. prescription and follow-up appointment to ensure treatment continuity.
+OYO collaborated with Community Behavioral Health (CBH) to confirm that the youth's health insurance fell under CBH's eligibility criteria.
+CBH's involvement was crucial in managing the crisis, helping to coordinate an emergency telehealth appointment at WES Health Center.
+This enabled the youth to receive a temporary prescription, preventing a lapse in medication.
+CBH also facilitated follow-up care, including a renewed prescription and a follow-up appointment to ensure treatment continuity.

 This case highlights the importance of interagency collaboration in addressing systemic barriers in residential care.
-The combined efforts of OYO, DHS, CBH, child advocate and case management teams prioritized the youth's safety and well-being, while also prompting a review of facility practices to prevent future disruptions.
+The combined efforts of OYO, DHS, CBH, child advocate and case management teams prioritized the youth's safety and wellbeing, while also prompting a review of facility practices to prevent future disruptions.